 By Dakota Francis, April 29, 2011

-(Updated April 2012: Anne Heynen reports: “ El Bife is one of our favourite places.
-Eddy is the best waiter, in my opinion.
+(Updated July 2016: same great service, same great food.
+Updated June 2014: This remains on our repeat list.
+The beef is tender and beautifully cooked.
+The wine pours are excellent.
+The service is consistent, it’s a favourite!
+S.M.
+Updated April 2012: Anne Heynen reports: “ El Bife is one of our favourite places.
+Eric is the best waiter, in my opinion.
 I love their grilled vegetable brochette, also the asparagus appetizer.
 El Bife cooks the steaks exactly the way we like.
 Their French fries are perfection.”)
-(Updated November 2013: waiter Eddy, I believe has left the building.
-SM)

 This reviewer always has the utmost best wishes for any restaurant that takes the chance and opens in a climate of economic difficulty and doubly so, when it’s a GOOD restaurant.
 Let’s take a look at Argentina’s offering.

 We hope that El Bife has the muscle to hang in there until they have hooked the meat eaters in this city and once experiencing the fire grilled steaks, hooked they will be.
 We had the Churrasco also known as Argentine top sirloin, 14 oz, which was done to perfection with just a hint of pink in the middle and juicy tender.
 It was served with a choice of sides and we chose the baked potato.
 A small serving of chimichurri arrived with the steak and it was a perfect addition.
 A mélange (don’t you love that word?) of fresh vegetables also graced the plate. $145